Progress review an opportunity to celebrate efforts in the Lower Hinds catchment

 The HDWP had been actively engaging with Arowhenua Rūnanga in developing the recommendations, and during the review process.
 Mahinga kai areas and enhancements to waterways have been introduced, and further collaborative work is planned.

-Environment Canterbury zone delivery lead, Henry Winchester, says it’s been heartening to take a step back and celebrate the progress that’s been made.
+Zone delivery lead, Henry Winchester, says it’s been heartening to take a step back and celebrate the progress that’s been made.

 "We often hear about the problem – but this is an opportunity to look at 'the doing', and it’s impressive.
 Take the MAR and River Recharge for example.
 This involves world-class research and trials that can now be applied anywhere in the world."

 He also wants to highlight the key role that the community has played.

 "These recommendations have relied on landowners being willing to try new things like having weirs in their drains, and new ways of stock management.
 They’ve engaged with us, and in the process learnt more about fish and the impact that their farming activities have on the environment."

 Farmers’ actions pay off